carlos-alvarezdelavega/Reddit-Data-Parser/README.md

 ### Head to your Jupyter Notebook

-Head to the folder above.
+Once you've opened your new Jupyter Notebook, head to the folder above.
 Copy and paste the code into the notebook's cells.
 Each cell is commented in the code.

 ## Breaking Down the Tool's Components